jehoz/jehoz.github.io/content/articles/2024/09/05/propagator_networks_pcg.md

 To implement this, we first we create 10 empty cells which represent the vertices of our graph.
-The value inside each of these cells is of type `OneOf Color`, which is our "possibility set" type.
-Then, for each connected pair of vertices, we enforce a binary relation `neqR` which says that those two cells may not contain the same value (pardon the clunky naming).
+The value inside each of these cells is of type `OneOf Color`, which is our "possibility set" type and implements all of the join-semilattice behavior we talked about above.
+Then, for each connected pair of vertices, we enforce a binary relation `neqR` (pardon the clunky naming) which says that those two cells may not contain the same value.
+Behind the scenes, relations are just propagators whose input and output cells are the same, so that the same rule is enforced in all directions.

 Then, we `search` for a solution.
 A solution in this case being a value for each cell which satisfies the relations we enforced.
-I neglected to mention the "searching" part of solving CSPs up until now so let's take a minute to look at how that works.
+I neglected to mention the "searching" part of solving CSPs up until now so let's take a minute to talk about how that works.

 ## Guessing and backtracking

 Only the most trivial CSPs can be solved through propagation alone.
-What makes CSPs difficult to solve is that you typically have to search through many combinations of values for all of your variables until you find a good one, and that search space explodes in scale as the problem becomes more complex.
+What makes CSPs notoriously difficult to solve is that you typically have to search through many combinations of values for all of your variables until you find a good one, and that search space explodes in scale as the problem becomes more complex.

 Since we are only dealing with discrete finite domains, we can imagine a search tree for our CSP where each undetermined variable creates a branching point